 - Act of torture or cruelty by the defendant

 It’s clear that determining a federal sentence is extremely complicated.
 It’s best to have in your corner a North Dakota and Minnesota federal criminal defense attorney.
 He or she can work to have the charges dismissed completely, minimize the potential sentence, or obtain a “not guilty” verdict.

 The attorneys at Ringstrom Law have an in-depth understanding of the guidelines and have used them to gain lesser sentences for their clients.
 Having the right federal crimes lawyer can make a substantial difference in your federal case.

 Adjustments to Federal Sentencing Guidelines

-If a case has mitigating or aggravating circumstances that may have been taken into account by the Federal Sentencing Guidelines, a federal judge has the authority to inflict a sentence above or below the range provided for in the guideline.
+If a case has mitigating or aggravating circumstances, a federal judge has the authority to inflict a sentence above or below the range provided for in the guideline.

 However, the judge must state the reason for the departure in writing or on the record at sentencing.
-The departure can be appealed by the government or the defendant.
+Either the government or the defendant can appeal the departure.
 If a defendant has helped with the investigation or prosecution of other offenders, he or she may be eligible for a downward departure from the sentence determined by the guidelines.
 Typically, adjustments are made to the level of the offense depending on the factors below:

 - Motivation for the crime